PabloSGN/TuMags_Reduction_Pipeline/Documents/Modules_documentations/master_flatfield.md

 ```
 Computing flats.
 ------------------
-N flats: 40
+N flats: 1600
 Observation Mode: OM1
-Nº of repetitions: 10
+Nº of repetitions: 5
-Nº of wavelengths: 5
+Nº of wavelengths: 10
-Nº of Modulations: 2
+Nº of Modulations: 4
 Flat-fields computed in 3.456 s.
 ```